smaswin21/sales_bot/README.md

 ###  Things to do:

-1. Review Option once we complete the user query
+1. Review Option once we complete the user query and if we want to make it super nice, we could always connect to some G-Suite App

 2. Try with other than OpenAI API.